The History of the Housing Court

 The principal objective of Housing and Environmental Court still remains achieving compliance with the Code; however, the Housing Court is presented with many challenges.
 First, there are numerous failures to appear.
 Second, increasing numbers of individuals who appear in Court after filing for bankruptcy and they are not aware that the property is still in their name.
 This situation creates a unique problem because a mortgage company will typically walk away from the property and leave it in the defendant's name.
 This problem is aggravated by the fact that the defendant/debtor does not have the resources to repair the property.

-Despite the many challenges, Judge McConnell and his staff have taken many initiatives to improve and enhance the effectiveness of Housing Court.
+Despite the many challenges,the Housing Court staff has taken many initiatives to improve and enhance the effectiveness of Housing Court.

 As the numbers of housing cases grow, more time and creativity will be necessary to find the most efficient and cost-effective methods and programs to aid in achieving maximum compliance by those that appear in court.
 Statistical yearly growth strongly suggests the need to continue to use an evolving and flexible approach to handle the growing housing caseload.

-Currently, Housing arraignments are set for Tuesday and Wednesday mornings, continuances for compliance and prosecutor pretrials are set for Wednesday afternoons; Housing criminal trials are scheduled on the Friday docket; Housing civil trials are scheduled on Mondays and some Tuesdays; and jury trials are scheduled on Tuesdays and Thursdays.
+Currently, the Housing Judge hears arraignments on Tuesday and Wednesday mornings.
+Continuances for compliance and prosecutor pretrials are set for Wednesday afternoons.
+Housing criminal trials are scheduled on Friday morning dockets.
+Housing jury trials are held on Mondays.
+Civil cases are heard by the Housing Judge on Thursdays.